 6. Let Them Think They’re In Control

 Disney parks puts toddlers in control of the fun.
 Some rides let little ones take control and everyone knows that toddlers like to take the reins!
+These are some of the best rides for toddlers at Magic Kingdom.
 If your toddler likes to push buttons, turn the knobs and take charge of the wheel, check out these Magic Kingdom attractions –

 - Astro Orbitor